codurance/site/_posts/2016-08-17-user-stories.md

  - Small
  - Testable

-User Stories should be **INDEPENDENT** from one another to avoid prioritisation and planning issues.
+User Stories should be **INDEPENDENT** of one another to avoid prioritisation and planning issues.
 An independent story can be implemented at any time of the or removed from the product backlog without having a negative impact on the other stories.

 Stories are not requirements written in stones; stories are **NEGOTIABLE**.
 During the conversation phase the Customer Team and the Development Team discuss the details and requirements needed to implement the story.